MobiKin

 • transfer photos to new iphone via itunes backup

-• Pick any iPhone backup, including the photos, to restore it on the new device.
+• Pick any iPhone backup, including the photos, to restore it on the linked device.

 Part 3: How to Transfer Photos to New iPhone Seamlessly (100% Work)

-Either iCloud or iTunes might stop responding when you need it most, which is one of the important reasons why many folks prefer third-party software.
-Phone Transfer is the most recommended program that makes you worry-free.
-Different from some tools, it can complete the transmission with one click without backing up the items for the old device before restoring them to the new one.
+Either iCloud or iTunes might stop responding when you need it most, which is one of the important causes why many prefer 3rd-party software.
+Phone Transfer is the most recommended product that makes you worry-free.
+Different from some other tools, this one can complete the transmission with one click without backing up the items for the old device before restoring them to the new one.

-• Be eligible to quickly transfer photos to a new iPhone.
+• Be eligible to quickly transfer photos to a new iPhone smoothly.

-• It also lets you copy data from iPhone to Android, Android to iPhone, and Android to Android.
+• Let you copy data from iPhone to Android, Android to iPhone, and Android to Android.

 • Copy such files as photos, contacts, music, playlists, TV shows, podcasts, iTunes U, ringtones, voice memos, audiobooks, etc.

-• One-click migration, keeping both data, smartly converting media files automatically.
+• One-click migration, keeping both data, and converting media files automatically.

 • It won't let out your privacy.